rgwch/ungrad-server/readme.md

 * No concurrency issues by design, similar to NodeJS: Single threaded, no deadlocks.
 Multicore capability is achieved by launching a verticle multiple times in parallel.
 * Has a communication system to talk to other verticles, the EventBus.
-* Can be written in Java, Ruby, Groovy, JavaScript, Python, Scala and others.
-Verticles of different languages can play peacefully together and communicate via the eventBus
+* Can be written in Java, Kotlin, Ruby, Groovy, JavaScript, Python, Scala and others.
+Verticles of different languages can play peacefully together and communicate via the eventBus.
 * Interconnected Verticles can reside in the same VM, or in different VMs on the same Machine, or on different Machines within the same network.

 In Ungrad-Server, Verticles are added and launched in a number of ways:

 * Some Verticles are built-in and launched whenever the main program launches. (e.g. dispatcher/Restpoint)
-* The Launcher (ch.elexis.ungrad.server.Launcher) checks its configuration on startup and launches external Verticles configured there.
+* The Launcher (dispatcher->ch.elexis.ungrad.server.Launcher) checks its configuration on startup and launches external Verticles configured there.
 * A program can be launched completely independent, launch its own verticles and connect to ungrad-server via the EventBus.

 ## Configuration